khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

 The following challenges were faced during this problem:
 1- The dark car color in the video stream initially posed a challenge because the dark colors associated with shadows, etc. were initially associated with non-vehicles class.
 However, after switching the color space to YCrCb color space and adding additional training images, this obstacle was overcome.
-2- Initially the white car could not be identified when slightly far away from the source camers (also see below).
+2- Initially the white car could not be identified when slightly far away from the source camera (also see below).
 However, with changing the window search sizes, and thresholding/averaging over 10 frames it finally worked.
 3- The thresholding and averaging of hot_windows over multiple frames can be further optimized by using better algorithms.

 The following situations may result in the failure of the pipeline:
-1- When lighting conditions change (i.e. shaddows on the road, and or change in the color of the asphalt), the classifier may identify many false positives, which is not good.
+1- When lighting conditions change (i.e. shadows on the road, and or change in the color of the asphalt), the classifier may identify many false positives, which is not good.
 The threshold values can be adjusted to resolve this, but this results in dynamically changing the threshold values to account for the lighting conditions.
 2- Given the search window sizes that I used and the thresholding operation, the smaller cars (i.e. the cars on the other side of the road, or he cars that are very far) cannot be detected.
-Perhaps a seaparate search can be done and dedicated in identifying the smaller cars, but this will result in a time-consuming operation which may not be warranted for a live feed video.
+Perhaps a separate search can be done and dedicated in identifying the smaller cars, but this will result in a time-consuming operation which may not be warranted for a live feed video.